teamneusta/php-cli-magedev/docs/bootstrap-projects.md

 * adds a host entry to your /etc/hosts

 If everything went fine, you may open your browser and visit `http://some-project.local` in this case.
 Learn more on how to prepare existing projects for magedev [here](prepare-existing-projects).

+# Install Project with custom settings

+Read [this](custom-settings.md) to find out how to apply custom configuration settings for your project.